Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Components of Working Capital

-The key components of working capital include current assets and current liabilities.
-Current assets encompass cash, accounts receivable, inventory, and other short-term assets.
 Current liabilities include accounts payable, short-term debt, and other obligations due within a year.
 Effective management of these components is essential for maintaining liquidity and operational efficiency.

-Advantages of working capital
+Advantages of Working Capital

 1. Liquidity: Adequate working capital ensures a company can meet its short-term obligations and operate smoothly.